“Learning from Yellowstone”: Commencement Address to Philadelphia University Physician Assistants Graduating Class

 Evaluating Adherence to Dilated Eye Examination Recommendations Among Patients with Diabetes, Combined with Patient and Provider Perspectives

-Maxine D. Fisher, PhD, Yamina Rajput, MS, Tao Gu, PhD, Joseph R. Singer, MD, Amanda R. Marshall, BS, Seonyoung Ryu, PharmD, John Barron, PharmD, Catherine MacLean, MD, PhD, Josephine N. Tran, PharmD, MS, Young In Park, Shalin Pandya, DO, Navin John Muliyil, DO, Brandon David Jensen, DO;, Kovin Huynh, DO, Quang T Nguyen, DO, FACP, FACE, FTOS
+Maxine D. Fisher, PhD, Yamina Rajput, MS, Tao Gu, PhD, Joseph R. Singer, MD, Amanda R. Marshall, BS, Seonyoung Ryu, PharmD, John Barron, PharmD, Catherine MacLean, MD, PhD, Josephine N. Tran, PharmD, MS, Young In Park, DO, Shalin Pandya, DO, Navin John Muliyil, DO, Brandon David Jensen, DO, Kovin Huynh, DO, Quang T. Nguyen, DO, FACP, FACE, FTOS

 The Centers for Disease Control and Prevention (CDC) estimates that approximately 29.1 million people in the United States have diagnosed (21 million) or undiagnosed (8.1 million) diabetes mellitus.
 The overall prevalence of diabetes in the US population is expected to increase as a result of growing rates of obesity and demographic shifts.
 Furthermore, the CDC estimates that even with a leveling of the incidence of diabetes, the prevalence of diabetes will double in the next 20 years, because of the aging US population.
 According to the CDC, the estimated total cost of diabetes in the United States in 2012 was $245 billion, including $176 billion for direct medical costs.